fmichonneau/francoismichonneau.net/_posts/2022-08-31-arrow-dataset-part-2.md

 only read the file(s) with the relevant information for your query.
-For instance, if you are performing a query that only touches the month of July, Arrow does not need to look at the files for June or August, leading to potential speed ups.
+For instance, if you are performing a query that only touches the month of July, Arrow does not need to look at the files for June or August, leading to potential speed-ups.

-Would the partitioning by day help us run our query faster if we were to compute the 10 most downloaded package for a single day?
-After all, in this case, we would only need to look at one of the files in our folder of parquet files, and the file in question would be smaller than the one that has all the data for the month.
+Would the partitioning by day help us run our query faster if we were to compute the 10 most downloaded packages for a single day?
+After all, in this case, we would only need to look at one of the files in our folder of parquet files, and the file in question would be smaller than one that has all the data for the month.
 Let’s compare the performance of this query for August 1st, 2022: